 My favorite sight from California, heartwarming and cozy – cute old houses surrounded by orange trees:

 San Diego: Part 1.
 Weather, history, architecture, tide pools, marine life, and more – all the best about San Diego.

 Death Valley National Park: Giant Sand Dunes sledding; Star Wars Canyon, Salt Flat, etc. 2-day adventure

-Washington 13 natural wonders: volcanoes, caves, waterfalls, National Parks.
+Washington’s 13 natural wonders: volcanoes, caves, waterfalls, and National Parks.